-In September last year, I travelled to the sunny Spanish city of Barcelona for a long weekend.
+In September 2016, I travelled to the sunny Spanish city of Barcelona for a long weekend.
 I’d been to Barcelona a few times before but it was mainly to watch football or just passing visits.
 This visit was focused on enjoying what Barcelona had to offer aka being a tourist.
 I travelled with my girlfriend and another couple joined us for this one too.
 Our trip involved the standard ‘must see’, touristy things like Sagrada Familia but also featured some rowing boats!
 Here is exactly how you should spend 72 hours in Barcelona.

 I’d recommend having a good look on Airbnb before you go, we hired a lovely apartment close to Sagrada Familia that had an outside balcony and had everything on hand.
 It was also much cheaper than similar hotel options.